Definition/General

 -Can involve any lymph node group

--Cervical, axillary, mediastinal, abdominal nodes common
+-Cervical, axillary, mediastinal nodes commonly affected

 Multifocality: